craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A creature experiencing the initial symptoms of Vampirism will become pale or discolored, and experience Sunlight Sensitivity (*You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight*).
 When the diseased creature takes a Long Rest, they make a DC 20 Wis Save.
 If they fail, their symptoms progress to Stage One.

 #### Stage One
 At Stage One, the diseased creature - colloquially known as a Fledgling - experiences a compulsive desire to consume blood.
-The Fledgeling experiences the following effects;
+The Fledgeling experiences the following;
 - Your creature type becomes *undead*, and you do not require food or water to maintain your bodily form.
 - You gain resistance to bludgeoning, slashing, and piercing damage from non-magical attacks
 - If you are exposed to any type of blood, make a DC 20 Wisdom Save.
 If you fail, you are compelled to consume the blood by any means necessary.
 - If you are exposed to sunlight, you take 2d10 radiant damage each round you are exposed.
-- You have a Strength-based Natural Weapon - Bite 2d6+STR piercing damage.
-When they make an Attack this way, they expose their target to Vampirism if their creature type is humanoid or fey.
+- You have a Strength-based Natural Weapon - Bite (2d6+STR piercing).
+When you make an Attack this way, you expose their target to Vampirism if their creature type is humanoid or fey.

-When the Fledgeling takes a Long Rest, if they have not consumed fresh blood (collected within 48 hours) of a humanoid or fey since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
+When the Fledgling takes a Long Rest, if they have not consumed fresh blood (collected within 48 hours) of a humanoid or fey since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
 If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and then, they gain a Vampiric Progression.
 Then, if they have three or more Vampiric Progression, their symptoms progress to Stage Two, and their Vampiric Progression is reduced to 0.

 #### Stage Two
 At Stage Two, the diseased creature - colloquially known as a Childer - experiences their compulsion as an insatiable need, rather than a simple desire.
+The Childer experiences the following, in addition to above unless stated otherwise;
+- You gain vulnerability to fire and radiant damage.
+- You cannot enter a residence without permission from an occupant.
+- If you are exposed to blood, make a DC 18 Wisdom Save.
+If you fail, you are compelled to consume the blood by any means necessary.
+- If you are exposed to sunlight, you take 3d10 radiant damage each round you are exposed.
+- Your Bite now deals 3d6+STR piercing damage.
+- You cannot gain Hit Points by any means except by spending Blood Tokens.
-The Childer gains vulnerability to fire and radiant damage, and cannot enter a residence without permission from an occupant.
-If the Childer is exposed to blood, they make a DC 18 Wisdom Save.
-If they fail, they are compelled to consume the blood by any means necessary.
-If the Childer is exposed to sunlight, they take 3d10 radiant damage each round they are exposed.
-The Childer gains a Strength-based Bite Attack, with which they are proficient.
-The Bite deals 3d6+STR piercing damage.
-When they make an Attack this way, they expose their target to Vampirism if their creature type is humanoid or fey.
-When the Childer consumes fresh blood (collected within 48 hours) of a humanoid or fey, they gain a Blood Token and expose their target to Vampirism in the process.
-When the Childer consumes the blood of an animal or beast and kills the creature in the process, they gain a fourth of a Blood Token for each size category the creature is above Tiny.
+- When you consume fresh blood (collected within 48 hours) of a humanoid or fey, you gain a Blood Token
+- When you consumes the blood of an animal or beast and kill the creature in the process, you gain a fourth of a Blood Token for each size category the creature is above Tiny.

 A Childer cannot gain more than two Blood Tokens per Long Rest.
 A Childer can have at most a number of Blood Tokens equal to the value of their Proficiency Bonus.
-The Childer cannot gain Hit Points by any means except by spending Blood Tokens.

 When a Fledgling becomes a Childer, they gain their *Vampiric Legacy*.
 Their *Vampiric Legacy* is the same as their Sire's, if the Sire has one.
 If they don't, the Childer gains one of the following at random:
  - *Sulkar*.
 Vampires of *Sulkar*'s Legacy are subjected to their progenitor's obsession with Magic and Power, and the pact he made with the [[Arstovich]], granting them a modest reserve of inherent magic and an everlasting greed for knowledge.